chainguard-images/.github/profile/README.md

 Chainguard Images provide SBOM support and signatures for known provenance and more secure base images.
 They can be part of an approach to a secure software factory.

-Many of the images use the [Wolfi undistro](https://github.com/wolfi-dev/), and we are working on porting the rest.
+Most images use the [Wolfi undistro](https://github.com/wolfi-dev/), and we are working on porting the rest.

 ## Find and use Chainguard Images